Totalus/object-storage-client/Readme.md

 # Universal Object Storage Client

 The purpose of thie project is to provide a python client that provides a simple straightforward API to manage objects on various object storage backends (AWS S3, OpenStack Swift, etc.).
-Providing a common API allows other projects to easily support multiple storage backends or change storage backend without needing to change the code, which prevents vendor lock-in.
+Providing a common API allows other projects to easily support multiple storage backends or change storpage backend without needing to change the code, which prevents vendor lock-in.

 Storage backend currently supported:
 - OpenStack Swift